Stoneleiker25/Insurance-Cost-Prediction/README.md

 - Non-smokers showed stable, lower costs across all age and BMI groups
 - Annual 5% adjustment aligned results with long-term healthcare cost trends and expected customer growth

-## Business Recommendations
+## Recommendation
-- Encourage non-smoking with discount incentives (30, 60, 90 days)
+- Provide discounts for verified non-smoking periods (30, 60, 90 days)
+- Offer gift cards or wellness bonuses for sustained health improvements
+- Implement tiered premium benefits for participants in no-smoking programs
+- Restrict acceptance of new applicants who are confirmed active smokers due to high-risk exposure
-- Require basic health screenings to confirm smoking status
+- Require a basic health screening or smoking status verification for all new enrollees
-- Adjust rates or restrict entry for high-risk applicants
-- Use predicted risk to guide premium tiering and benefit eligibility